Resources

 Can I take professional development non-credit courses online?

 We currently offer six certificate programs.
-Two certificates, Project Management and Conscious Leadership and Team Management have online offerings.
+Two certificates, Project Management and Conscious Leadership and Team Management, have online offerings.
 All other certificates are fully online programs.
 Online certificates have a weekly synchronous component conducted through Zoom.
-Our certificate programs allow you to acquire the necessary knowledge and skills under the expert direction of faculty, and those working in the field, while interacting with other University of Chicago students and with course instructors.
+Our certificate programs allow you to acquire the necessary knowledge and skills under the expert direction of faculty and those working in the field, while interacting with other University of Chicago students and course instructors.
 Check out course format by certificate program below:

 What happens in online courses?

-When you take an online course you’ll get the same information, rigor, same instructors as you do in the face-to-face classes through weekly synchronous sessions facilitated by course instructors.
+When you take an online course you’ll get the same information, rigor, and instructors as you do in the face-to-face classes through weekly synchronous sessions facilitated by course instructors.
 The difference is that you’ll interact with them in a virtual classroom rather than a physical one.
 Individual courses differ in their structure, but in general, you’ll have access to your syllabus and assignments through the University’s online learning management system (LMS), called “Canvas,” which allows you to access all course materials, assignments, quizzes, and projects, and to communicate with your instructor and classmates electronically.
-Like our face-to-face courses, the online courses emphasize critical thinking, discussion, and project-based learning throughout its curriculum.
+Like our face-to-face courses, each online course emphasizes critical thinking, discussion, and project-based learning throughout its curriculum.
 There's a mandatory weekly synchronous component referred to as "synchronous sessions" with all online classes.
-Synchronous sessions are one hour to one hour and 30 minutes in length depending on the certificate.
+Synchronous sessions are ninety minutes in length depending on the certificate.
 Synchronous sessions are either scheduled in the evening during the week or on Saturday morning.

 Do I ever need to come to campus physically?